maikelarabori/spring-boot-docker/README.md

 It will also demonstrates the usage of Spring Doc and the integration with PostgreSQL through Spring JPA.
 In addition, a few useful plugins to ensure the code quality are added to the project: Checkstyle, SpotBugs and FindBugsSec.

+## Prerequisites
+In order to run and compile the project correctly you will need:

+1. OpenJDK 13+
+2. Maven 3.5+
+3. Docker Desktop + Docker Compose
+4. Linux or MacOS

 ## Getting started

 The project brings three files that are executable in Linux or Mac systems.